Telespielstube/imagineer/README.md

 The specification of the project was to create a robot application connected to a neurarl network to recognize handwritten digits.</br>
 The approach to separate the different tasks makes it easier to maintain each single node and and ensures the ability to extent the application.</br>
 Building the neural network with three hidden layers was based on the consideration that on the one hand there was a rather simple prediction problem, maintain a good performance and on the other hand to ensure a gradual reduction of neurons in the layers as well.
 Regarding the rather simple task, the exchange of different optimizers in the training process does not result in a huge performance gain and time saving.
 But it gives a good insight understanding the different approaches used by the different optimizers.</br>
-For example the used SGD optimizer in the application takes the approach of picking randomly the next data point to convergene.
+For example the used SGD(11) optimizer in the application takes the approach of picking randomly the next data point to convergene.
 The exchange of the optimizer to Adam did not result in any significant time savings or accuracy improvements despite the adaptive learning rate and a new parameter, the momentum.</br>
 It points to the conclusion that SGD(11) is a very reliable and highly accurate methode for small test applications, whereas Adam(12) show its strenght in complex deep networks because the it benefits of the adaptive learning rate and the momentum minimizes the error rate.

 ### Sources